Logical Relations for Session-Typed Concurrency: Recursive session logical relation ( )

-A logical relation for session-typed processes thus relates pairs of process configurations \mit{$(\mc{D}_1; \mc{D}_2)$}, such that \mit{$\Delta \Vdash \mc{D}_1:: x_\alpha{:}A$} and \mit{$\Delta \Vdash \mc{D}_2:: x_\alpha{:}A$}, demanding that the same messages can be observed along the free channels \mit{$\Delta$} and \mit{$x_\alpha{:}A$}. \Cref{fig:rslr} shows the resulting logical relation for well-typed process configurations in \lang.
+A logical relation for session-typed processes thus relates pairs of process configurations \mit{$(\mc{D}_1; \mc{D}_2)$}, such that \mit{$\Delta \Vdash \mc{D}_1:: x_\alpha{:}A$} and \mit{$\Delta \Vdash \mc{D}_2:: x_\alpha{:}A$}, demanding that the same messages can be observed along the free channels \mit{$\Delta$} and \mit{$x_\alpha{:}A$}. \Cref{fig:rslr} shows the resulting logical relation for well-typed process configurations in \lang, which is indexed with an \emph{intuitionistic linear sequent} \mit{$\Delta \Vdash A$}, comprising the free channels.
 We find it convenient to distinguish a value interpretation \mit{$\mc{V}$} from a term interpretation \mit{$\mc{E}$}.
 As expected, the term interpretation steps the configurations until they reach a ``value''.
 But what does it mean for a configuration to be a value in a message-passing concurrent setting?
 It means that a configuration is \emph{ready to} \emph{send} or \emph{receive} along any of the free channels in \mit{$\Delta \cup \{x_\alpha{:}A\}$}.
 For any such channel, the term interpretation invokes the value interpretation, which demands that the exchanged messages be related, and then invokes the term interpretation for the configurations resulting after the message exchange.
-The mutually recursive relations are thus defined by \emph{multiset induction over the structure of types of the free channels} \citep{DerakhshanLICS2021}, yielding clauses of the form \begin{small}
+The mutually recursive relations are defined by clauses of the form